Astronomy Club: The Sketch Show

-Astronomy Club: The Sketch Show is an American sketch comedy streaming television series created by the comedy troupe Astronomy Club, the Upright Citizens Brigade's first all black team.
+Astronomy Club: The Sketch Show is an American sketch comedy television series created by the comedy troupe Astronomy Club, the Upright Citizens Brigade's first all black team.
 The show stars the team's eight members: Shawtane Bowen, Jonathan Braylock, Ray Cordova, James III, Caroline Martin, Jerah Milligan, Monique Moses and Keisha Zollar.
 The show features comedy sketches, intermixed with clips from a reality television show where the members live together in a house.
 The series premiered on December 6, 2019 on Netflix.
 In June 2020, the series was canceled after one season.

 Synopsis

 Sketches in the show deal with a range of issues, with a focus on the black experience, race relations, and attitudes towards African-Americans in the media, and cinema in particular.

 Structure

 Each episode starts with a cold-open, a sketch before the opening credits.
 Segments between the sketches depict a fake reality show wherein the Astronomy Club members live together in the Astronomy Clubhouse, playing heightened versions of themselves.
 The show includes Big Brother-style confessionals, where cast members talk to the camera.